The $C^{0,1}$ It\^o-Ventzell formula for weak Dirichlet processes: Proof of Theorem

 \section{Proof of Theorem \ref{th: main result}}

-The theorem generalizes the result of Gozzi and Russo \cite[pp.1571-1574]{Gozzi} to stochastic flows.
-Before proving it, we need some preliminary results.
+Before proving the theorem, we need some preliminary results.
+First of all, we assume $d=1$ to simplify the notation.
 In the whole section, we use the convention from Remark \ref{rem: constant continuation} for the constant continuation of processes and functions.

-By Russo and Vallois \cite[p.89]{russo1995generalized} it holds: \begin{remark} Let $X$ and $Y$ be two continuous FQV processes and $H$ be a c{\`a}dl{\`a}g process defined on the interval $[0,T]$.
+By recalling Proposition 1.2 of Russo and Vallois \cite[p.89]{russo1995generalized} it holds: \begin{lemma} Let $X$ and $Y$ be two FQV processes and $H$ be a c{\`a}dl{\`a}g process defined on the interval $[0,T]$.
 Then, it holds: